 As for my teaching career…

 - I worked as a school teacher in Moscow for 2 years, working with both primary and secondary school students.

 - I worked for 5 years at Lomonosov Moscow State University teaching General English, ESP and EAP to undergraduate and post-graduate students of Physics.
 I created a website for English Language Department of Physics faculty, and helped to create materials and textbooks for internal use at the faculty.

 - I taught General and Business English courses to in-company and private adult students for more than 6 years.

-- I’m very proud to have been an iTDi Associate, a regular blogger for and the curator of the iTDi Blog, working with a wonderful team of educators from all over the globe.
+- I’m very proud to be an iTDi Associate, a regular blogger for and the curator of the iTDi Blog, working with a wonderful team of educators from all over the globe.
 Be sure to click the link and explore the website of the International Teacher Development Institute and what it has to offer for you, which is a lot.